justinturn/justinturn.github.io/README.md

 ### Music on Repeat

-*Brand New* Ben Rector , *Mess me Up* Gary Allan , *God That Saves* Iron Bell Music , *Castle on the Hill* Ed Sheeran , *Outta Style* Aaron Waston
+*Brand New* - Ben Rector , *Mess me Up* - Gary Allan , *God That Saves* - Iron Bell Music , *Castle on the Hill* - Ed Sheeran , *Outta Style* - Aaron Waston

 ### Code

-Perhaps I'll post some code below in the future...
+Stayed tuned for some code to the projects I work on in my spare time...
 ```markdown
 If [Justin] = 'motivated' then (post)